 In addition to receiving a filing extension – and in turn, avoiding penalties and interest associated with delinquent tax submissions or payments – eligible taxpayers can also claim a disaster loss on their California income tax returns (with detailed instructions available here).
 The FTB provides two basic strategies for claiming a disaster loss for the Saddleridge, Sandalwood, Eagle, Reche, or Wolf wildfires of 2019:

-Note that the “Disaster Code” for the recent fires is 112, “Incident Period” October 2019, as listed here.
+Note that the “Disaster Code” for the recent fires is 112, “Incident Period” October 2019.
 To obtain the extension and claim the disaster loss, the taxpayer should neatly print “the name of the disaster in ink (for example, Saddleridge Fire) at the top of the tax return.”
 If the taxpayer is filing the return online, he or she should simply follow the prompts that are provided by the FTB’s e-filing system.
 An experienced California tax preparer should assist you with this process, particularly if you have unfiled back taxes.

 Whether you are interested in obtaining a filing extension, need help claiming a disaster loss deduction, require non-filer assistance for unfiled California tax returns, are concerned about an upcoming FTB tax audit, would like to appeal an FTB audit determination, believe you may qualify for the FTB Voluntary Disclosure Program (discussed further here), or have other questions regarding state income tax issues, our California tax lawyers are ready to provide an unmatched level of service.
 If you need assistance with any aspect of corporate or personal income tax compliance in California, turn to the Tax Law Office of David W. Klasing for 24-hour, tailored support.
 Contact us online to schedule a reduced-rate tax consultation, or call our main office in Irvine at (800) 681-1295 for immediate assistance.